ravendb/docs/Articles/Raven.Documentation.Articles/articles/working-with-view-models.markdown

 {CODE article_viewmodels_2@view-models-demo/snippets/Join.cs /}

 It's not particularly beautiful, but it works.
-This pseudo code could run against some object-relational mapper, such as Entity Framework, and give us our results back.
+This pseudo code could run against some object-relational mapper, such as Entity Framework, and gives us our results back.

 However, there are some downsides to this approach.